aaronbieber/singleservingphoto/_posts/2007-10-31-hands-on-in-death-valley.markdown

 all-inclusive, though, of course).

-Leave a comment if you have ideas for workshops you'd like to see or any other thoughts, and please do "keep an eye on the website":http://www.artphotoworkshops.com for upcoming sessions!
+Leave a comment if you have ideas for workshops you'd like to see or any other thoughts, and please do [keep an eye on the website](http://www.artphotoworkshops).com for upcoming sessions!